kahvecikaan/dodgeball_robot/README.md

 - Data recording capabilities for trajectory analysis

-### For BAU students
+## For BAU students
-The playground and ArUco markers were novelties that we came up with so do not directly copy the project, otherwise it would be obvious :)
+The playground and using ArUco markers were novelties that we came up with so do not directly copy the project, otherwise it would be obvious :)

 ## System Components